AF-5446/Inner-Tranquillity/README.md

-# Inner Tranquility
+# Inner Tranquillity
-Inner Tranquility is a mental health awareness platform, designed to help the user when in need, and educate those who would like more information if they want to educate themselves or want information for how to help their friend/family/partner.
+Inner Tranquillity is a mental health awareness platform, designed to help the user when in need, and educate those who would like more information if they want to educate themselves or want information for how to help their friend/family/partner.

 <p align="center">
 <a href="https://af-5446.github.io/Inner-Tranquillity/" target="_blank">Live project</a>